 Pizza hummus takes the spirit of pizza and adds it into everyone’s favorite dip.

-Garnish it with your preferred pizza toppings for a vegan & gluten-free optional appetizer that the whole gang will love.
+Garnish it with your preferred pizza toppings for a vegan & gluten-free optional appetizer that your guests will love.

 If there is one thing we can all agree on, it’s the deliciousness of pizza & hummus.